-The Shady Crypto Start-Up Selling ‘Shares’ in Celebs
+The Shady Crypto Startup Selling ‘Shares’ in Celebs

 “The underlying force of NFTs is the exact same thing that drives BitClout,” Fakhoury said.
 “But it’s the same thing at the end of the day.
 They’re kind of worthless assets that people give value to for no underlying reason.”

-When it launched, BitClout’s creator tried to remain anonymous, identifying himself only as “Diamondhands”—a slang term for someone who holds onto their financial position fiercely—in the mold of Bitcoin’s pseudonymous inventor, Satoshi Nakamoto.
-But the attempt at secrecy crumbled quickly, when industry insiders pointed to a man named Nader Al-Naji, who later confirmed his identity to the trade publication, Decrypt.
-(Al-Naji did not respond to the Daily Beast’s request for comment).
+When it launched, BitClout’s creator tried to remain anonymous, identifying himself only as “Diamondhands”—a slang term for someone who holds on to their financial position fiercely—in the mold of bitcoin’s pseudonymous inventor, Satoshi Nakamoto.
+But the attempt at secrecy crumbled quickly, when industry insiders pointed to a man named Nader Al-Naji, who later confirmed his identity to the trade publication Decrypt.
+(Al-Naji did not respond to The Daily Beast’s request for comment.)

 A former Google engineer from Alexandria, Virginia, Al-Naji made a splash in the crypto-world back in 2018 with a project called Basis.
 The idea was to create what’s called a “stable coin”—a token whose value is pegged to a more reliable currency, like the U.S. dollar—but to establish that stability with an algorithm, rather than backing it with actual money.
-Al-Naji raised a record-breaking $133 million in seed funding, but the concept proved unsustainable.
+Al-Naji raised a record $133 million in seed funding, but the concept proved unsustainable.
 After the Securities and Exchange Commission got involved, Basis shut down and returned its remaining money to investors.

 The failure left Al-Naji with a mixed reputation: a founder who stumbled, but didn’t steal.
 And yet the launch of BitClout, which one investor described to Decrypt as “fucked up,” has struck many as a scam.
 The biggest red flag, beyond the glaring consent issue, is that while users can put money into BitClout, they cannot get it out.
-Traders send Bitcoin to a single account run by the BitClout team—the exact ownership of which remains unknown—but it’s a one-way transaction.
+Traders send bitcoin to a single account run by the BitClout team—the exact ownership of which remains unknown—but it’s a one-way transaction.
 The currency does not trade on any exchanges and there’s no way to cash out on the website.

 Anyone looking to actually profit from their trades on BitClout has to take more surreptitious measures.
-Aravind Karthigeyan, a high school student and moderator of a BitClout subreddit, told The Daily Beast he’s gotten around this by reselling his tokens at a discount to individual buyers on the messaging app, Telegram.
+Aravind Karthigeyan, a high-school student and moderator of a BitClout subreddit, told The Daily Beast he’s gotten around this by reselling his tokens at a discount to individual buyers on the messaging app, Telegram.

 For James Prestwich, a crypto engineer and founder who has been publicly critical of BitClout, this represents a clear indication that the currency is a shitcoin—crypto jargon for a scam.
-“The only way to get Bitcoin or dollars out is to find another person and to negotiate a bespoke deal with them,” he said.
-“So BitClout users, once they get in, they're trapped.
-There's no way out.”
+“The only way to get bitcoin or dollars out is to find another person and to negotiate a bespoke deal with them,” he said.
+“So BitClout users, once they get in, they’re trapped.
+There’s no way out.”

 “There is a secondary market that’s developed on Telegram.
 On Telegram, OTC (over-the-counter) BitClout is usually a 40 to 50 percent discount,” Prestwich said.
 “So if you want to get out, you’re taking a 40 percent haircut, and the only way to do it is to manually send the BitClout to someone and hope they pay you.”

 Critics have also cast doubt on the platform’s security.
 “They are very opaque,” Masmej said, “It’s very hard to get to the BitClout website… and even then, it’s really hard on the platform to know how much they’re getting in fees or what exactly to do to sign up.
-We have to pay Bitcoin, but we don’t really know what it’s for.
+We have to pay bitcoin, but we don’t really know what it’s for.
 I think a lot of communities in crypto are really pissed off.”

 Most crypto projects issue users a “private key”—often a long phrase or string of random characters—to access their accounts.
 Unlike a password, private keys can’t be changed.
 The risk is that if someone else figures out a private key, the user can’t make a new one to keep them out of the account.
 “If somebody gets your private key, you literally can’t do anything with your account,” Fakhoury said.
 “It is just forever compromised.”

 BitClout also issues private keys, but when users log in, it caches the keys in whatever browser they’re using.
-As a result, the keys are more vulnerable to theft—if the user clicks on a scammy pfishing link and signs in, their key could be stolen.
-“There's a big security risk in the private keys just sitting directly in your browser,” Fakhoury said.
+As a result, the keys are more vulnerable to theft—if the user clicks on a scammy phishing link and signs in, their key could be stolen.
+“There’s a big security risk in the private keys just sitting directly in your browser,” Fakhoury said.

 For Prestwich, the more jarring revelation was that BitClout also stores the keys on its own server, uploading the data after every transaction.
 “It’s not just that they’re insecurely storing keys, but they’re sending them to themselves,” Prestwich said.
 “They could take all of the BitClout at any time or make arbitrary purchases on your behalf.
 Any BitClout you have, any employee that has access to that server can take it at any time.”

-Rather than launching the platform on a ready-made blockchain like the Bitcoin-rival Ethereum, which has templates for minting new tokens using its own infrastructure, BitClout chose to develop their protocol from scratch.
+Rather than launching the platform on a ready-made blockchain like the bitcoin-rival ethereum, which has templates for minting new tokens using its own infrastructure, BitClout chose to develop its protocol from scratch.
 As a result, it was not initially a blockchain—where multiple servers run the same algorithm and register transactions simultaneously—but a single block or “node” operated off one server.

 In its white paper, BitClout claims that other users are running nodes.
 And the project maintains that it is open-source, meaning anyone interested could theoretically download the source code, create a node of their own, and extend the chain.
 But BitClout’s creator has not released the source code.
 “There does seem to be a blockchain there,” Prestwich said, “a poorly constructed, poorly thought out blockchain.
 I would suspect that there are other people who have a close relationship with BitClout who are running other nodes.”